Select Department

 AKG WMSS40 – Dual Wireless Instrument System

-If you’ve got multiple guitars or instruments, the AKG WMSS40 is a perfect solution when you’re on stage.
+If you’ve got multiple guitars or instruments, the WMSS40 is a perfect solution when you’re on stage.
 With a number of frequency bands to choose from, you’ll have to ensure you choose the correct band for your area.
 Delivering crystal clear sound, the WMSS40 is the perfect Plug’n’Play solution.
-So it’s ideal for small stages, clubs, hotels, and gyms.
+So, it’s ideal for small stages, clubs, hotels, and gyms.

 Features